sorrtory/twitch_watchdog/notes.md

 # Bots

-The goal is to text in vk as soon as twitch stream starts
+The goal is to send message on VK as soon as twitch stream starts

 ## VK